-If you are in St. Johns or another large city, there is a good chance there are multiple agencies to choose from.
+If you are in St. Johns or another large city in Newfoundland and Labrador, there is a good chance there are multiple agencies to choose from.
 The most important thing you should do is research your choices online.
 For starters, the internet should have a ton of ratings and reviews.
 You could also get some real-life accounts from different places, then see if any of your family members or friends have used credit counselling before.

 To learn about credit counselling in Nova Scotia, look here.